jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 13. Open Microsoft Edge and browse to [https://connectivity.office.com/](https://connectivity.office.com/).

-14. Ensure **Automatically detect location** is selected and select **Run test.**
+14. Ensure **Automatically detect location** is selected and select **Run test**.

-15. Microsoft Edge may prompt you that connectivity.office.com wants to know your location, if it does, select **Allow.**
+15. Microsoft Edge may prompt you that connectivity.office.com wants to know your location, if it does, select **Allow**.

 16. The browser will prompt you to Open or Save as a new download, select **open** and Office 365 Network Onboarding Advanced Tests box will appear and start running tests.

 17. You will see a green progress bar and “testing in progress”, wait for all tests to complete.
-You maybe prompted with Windows Defender Firewall prompts from NetworkOnboardingClient – select **Allow Access.**
+You maybe prompted with Windows Defender Firewall prompts from NetworkOnboardingClient – select **Allow Access**.

-18. Once the Office 365 Network Onboarding Advanced Tests box says testing is complete, select **Close.**
+18. Once the Office 365 Network Onboarding Advanced Tests box says testing is complete, select **Close**.

 19. Microsoft Edge should still be open, you can now see a summary of the results